ProfJski/DrawEQ/README.md

 ![ScreenShot](images/EQ.png)

+In input mode, simply left-click and mouse over the levels you want to input the values.
+Click just below the lowest LED to set the level to zero.

 Uses RayLib and RayGUI.
-With little work it could be made a standard RayGUI control.
+Could be made a standard RayGUI control with a little work to integrate GuiState handling and GetStyle() for colors.